-It may be that you carry the wound of an oppressor, that you have harmed another, or that your ancestors harmed an entire people, and you hurt yourself by turning that shame inward.
+It may be that you carry the wound of a victim, someone who was hurt either intentionally or unintentionally.
+Or you are carrying the wound of an oppressor, that you yourself have harmed another, or that your ancestors harmed an entire people, and you hurt yourself by turning that shame inward.
 Turning that violence toward yourself, or those closest to you, unable to find a way out.

 I know this pain.
 Of being both a victim, but also part of an oppressive lineage of people.

 To come home to South Africa, is to look this hurt in the face every day.
-Humiliated, confused, stumbling over words, over actions, trying to reach out and realising in my reaching, I was reenacting power dynamics, falling into white saviour complex, entrenching supremacy just in my beliefs that I knew what needed to be done, that I could somehow “fix it.”
+Humiliated, confused, stumbling over words, over actions, trying to reach out and realising in my reaching, I was reenacting power play, falling into white saviour complex, entrenching supremacy just in my beliefs that I knew what needed to be done, that I could somehow “fix" what had been done all those years ago.
 One has to stumble though to learn, and I realised through this journey that there was still work to be done within my own wounded body.

 I was recently asked why I do not speak online about race as much as I had previously, and the truth is I got swallowed up by a movement of performative allyship.
 Posting on social media, calling out other white friends & family for their ignorance, feeding into polarisation that is birthed from trauma, and only creating a more hostile environment for all.
 I also needed to take a long hard look at the intention behind why I was doing what I was doing.